NicoZenith/PAD/README.md

 # Learning cortical representations through perturbed and adversarial dreaming

-This repository contains the code to reproduce the results of the eLife submission "Learning cortical representations through perturbed and adversarial dreaming" (also available on [ArXiv](https://arxiv.org/abs/2109.04261)).
+This repository contains the code to reproduce the results of the eLife publication "Learning cortical representations through perturbed and adversarial dreaming" [available  here](https://elifesciences.org/articles/76384).

 ## Requirements